-Your caregiver will examine you and closely look at the affected area.
-He may ask you about your sexual history or other medical conditions.
-He will ask you if you have had an STD before.
-If you are a woman, you may need a pelvic exam to check your vagina, cervix, and other internal organs.
-You may also need any of the following:
+Your healthcare provider will examine you and ask about your symptoms.
+He or she may ask you about your sex history or other medical conditions.
+He or she will ask if you have had an STD before.

 How is an STD treated?